fbpx

 While the best course of action for treating acne will depend on the type of acne you’re dealing with, anyone with acne-prone skin will benefit from establishing a targeting breakout-fighting skincare routine.
 You’ll also want to avoid products containing ingredients that can clog the pores or irritate the skin.
 We’ll talk about some ingredients to steer clear of in your shaving products below.

-Since blades can harbor debris and bacteria that can clog pores and cause acne, it’s crucial that you stay on top of replacing them.
 To avoid acne caused by shaving, be sure to replace your blades after every five to seven shaves.
 Doing so will also help prevent razor bumps, which can be caused by using an old, dull blade.
 If you have a hard time keeping track of how long you’ve been using a razor, I recommend trying a subscription service so that you’re regularly reminded to refresh your blades.

 Additional Products to Use in Your Anti-Acne Shaving Routine